Registering for Courses

 Students may take a maximum of eight (8) semester credit hours of graduate level courses in other schools or departments at the University of Denver (with the exception of University College) for credit toward their JD degree under the following conditions:

-- The student must have a cumulative law school GPA of at least a 2.7 and must enroll in the College of Law during the semester the student takes a graduate course.
+- The student must have a cumulative law school GPA of at least a 2.7.

-Credits taken at University College will be counted towards the JD degree.
+Credits taken at University College will not be counted towards the JD degree.

 Credits from University of Denver graduate courses outside of the law school will not appear on a student’s law transcript, but the courses will reduce the number of credit hours a student must earn to graduate (i.e., a student who takes eight (8) semester hours or the equivalent in other graduate courses must earn 82 credit hours from the College of Law to meet the 90 credit hour graduation requirement.)
 Grades will not be factored into a student’s cumulative GPA.